goharbor/website/docs/working-with-projects/working-with-images/sign-images.md

 * When replicating from Harbor to another target registry type, the target registry will not manage the link between the signed artifact and any associated signatures.
 You will see the subject manifest and signatures as coordinating artifacts under the same repository.

+**Note:** Only Manual and Scheduled replications "Trigger Modes" are applicable.
+Event-based replication is not possible at the moment due to the chicken and egg situation, you cannot replication image which is not signed, but you cannot replicate signature without image.

 ### Sign, upload, and view Cosign signatures in Harbor